efrj/HolyBiblePhpRest/README.md

 ![alt text](http://www.wowfreestuff.co.uk/wp-content/uploads/2017/06/free-holy-bible.jpg "Holy Bible")

-This application returns Bible verses in json format.
+Holy Bible PHP Rest is a simple and easy-to-execute REST application that returns Holy Bible verses in json format.

 The translation of the Holy Bible used in this application is the King James version.

-The application is very simple and easy to perform.

 This application was developed with the PHP programming language with Slim Framework, Eloquent and SQLite database.